 - Minecraft has Peaceful mode, which removes all mobs capable of harming you (except Wolves, which will only hurt you if you attack them first).
 You never need to eat, and your life constantly regenerates.
 However, with no monsters, you'll miss out on a lot of loot, including Bones, Enderpearls, Blaze Rods, Ghast Tears, and Spider Eyes.
 You'll also have a much harder time acquiring String, Gunpowder, Slimeballs, and Music Discs.

-- Minecraft also has Creative Mode, which entirely removes your life and hunger bars, makes you fireproof, impossible to drown, invincible to all damage, and capable of spawning in any item in the game from an in game editor menu.
+- Minecraft also has Creative Mode, which entirely removes your life and hunger bars, makes you fireproof, impossible to drown, invincible to all damage, all mobs ignore you, and you're capable of spawning in any item in the game from an in game editor menu.
 Officially it's meant for people who create custom level maps, to save them the time and trouble of gathering up all the resources to make the sprawling dungeons you may have seen, but it can be quite therapeutic to go into a world with it and wander about, with no concern for almost any damage, even from Creepers.

 - After complaints that the initial release of Science Girls was Nintendo Hard, an update added two more difficulty levels: one adjusting the amounts of damage done to make things a bit easier, and one which on top of that refills your health at the end of every combat as well as adding regeneration DURING combat.

 - Bayonetta has a Very Easy Mode, which is basically easy mode, except your health regenerates a bit faster and enemies have even less health.
 Otherwise it's pretty much the same.
 Ironically, when you are used to Infinite Climax Mode, the ridiculous slowness of enemies in Very Easy can actually screw up your dodge timing and get you hurt.